INSPIRE-MIF/helpdesk-validator/README.md

 Please note that the helpdesk should not be used to report generic issues with INSPIRE implementation, but only to report problems of the Validator (i.e. tests that are/might not be currently implemented or issues to the web application) and to collect improvement proposals.

-Please check [Releases](https://github.com/inspire-eu-validation/community/releases) for current features and the [Release Strategy](https://github.com/inspire-eu-validation/community/tree/master/release%20strategy) for future deployments of the INSPIRE Reference Validator.
-For the roadmap of the ETF software, refer to the [project board](https://github.com/orgs/etf-validator/projects/2) of the ETF-Validator project.
+Please check the [changelog of the current and past releases](https://github.com/inspire-eu-validation/community/releases) and the [release planning strategy](https://github.com/inspire-eu-validation/community/tree/master/release%20strategy) for the plan of future releases of the INSPIRE Reference Validator.